Dids/clover-builder/README.md

 ## Usage

-Ths project uses [Clobber](https://github.com/Dids/clobber) for building Clover, which you can easily install yourself, as long as you have both [Xcode](https://developer.apple.com/xcode/) and [Homebrew](https://brew.sh/) installed:
+This project uses [Clobber](https://github.com/Dids/clobber) for building Clover, which you can easily install yourself, as long as you have both [Xcode](https://developer.apple.com/xcode/) and [Homebrew](https://brew.sh/) installed:

 > brew tap Dids/brewery
 > brew install clobber